How to Visit Iquitos and the Amazon Rainforest (Full guide!)

 After a quick stroll through the market, we boarded a small wooden boat.
 Our Amazon River adventure had officially begun!

 We rode in the boat for an hour or so before we reached Fundo Pedrito, which was sort of like an eco-museum.
-We saw a lot of different animals there, include a blue macaw, piranhas, several caiman, turtles, and more birds.
+We saw a lot of different animals there, including a blue macaw, piranhas, several caiman, turtles, and more birds.

 We walked down a small dock and our guide started tapping his foot on the wood.
 Suddenly a paiche (very large fish) came up to the surface to eat some food.
 Our guide also showed us a Victoria Regia, which is the largest of the water lily family.
 The leaves were absolutely huge!
 Before we left, we also ate some yucca empanadas for a snack.